hiBrett/BinarySearchTreeSolution/README.md

 Add: O(log n)
 Delete: O(log n)

-In the worst case scenerio each of these will be O(n).
-This only happens when the items are inserted in an order that causes the tree to look like a list.
+The time complexity depends on how well balanced the tree is.
+In the worst case scenerio each of these operations will be O(n).

 ## Output